delir1um/Bizzin/SETUP_INSTRUCTIONS.md

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor
-3. Run the SQL script from `database-setup.sql` file in the project root
+3. Run the SQL script from `database-setup-simple.sql` file in the project root
 4. This will create the `goals` table with proper Row Level Security policies

+**Important**: Use `database-setup-simple.sql` instead of `database-setup.sql` to avoid foreign key constraint issues.

 ### 2. Key Database Fields